Lifestyle

 Keene

-COST OF LIVING FOR RETIREES: 12.1% below national average
+COST OF LIVING FOR RETIREES: 13.2% above national average

 Located in the southern part of the state, Keene is another great choice for those who appreciate and enjoy typical outdoor activities.
 From hiking to swimming and more, Keene offers a number of nearby facilities, including nature preserves, public parks, and even Green Mountain National Forest.
 Keene also plays host to an annual music festival for music enthusiasts.
 You can also people-watch and enjoy the afternoon at Central Square or catch a movie or live performance at the stunning old-school Colonial Theater.